 Gestational Diabetes Mellitus (GDM) is a specific type of diabetes that only occurs during pregnancy.

-Approximately one in 20 pregnant women may develop gestational diabetes, usually between 24 and 28 weeks of pregnancy.
+Approximately one in 20 pregnant women may develop gestational diabetes, usually between 24 and 28 weeks of pregnancy in the second trimester.

 It is usually a temporary condition that goes away after the birth of the baby.

 However, gestational diabetes can have significant effects for both mother and baby if not well controlled throughout the pregnancy.

 “Gestational diabetes occurs as a result of changes in hormone levels as pregnancy progresses, which can interfere with how some women’s insulin works,” Mater Mothers’ Hospitals Parent Education Unit Manager Michelle Kelly explains.

 “Insulin helps the body to process glucose (sugar) from the blood into the muscles for energy and into the liver for storage and energy.”